 MEAG Power and each Participant have executed amendments to their power sales contracts for Project One and the Existing General Resolution Projects which, in part, extended the terms of such contracts until June 1, 2054 (the "Term Extension Amendments").
-On December 14, 2004, the Superior Court of Fulton County, Georgia, in a bond validation proceeding relating to certain Project One Senior Bonds, General Resolution Projects Senior Bonds, Project One Subordinated Bonds and General Resolution Projects Subordinated Bonds, entered a judgment validating and confirming, among other things, (a) all of the terms and provisions of each of the Term Extension Amendments and (b) each of the Project One power sales contracts and the Existing General Resolution Projects power sales contracts, in each such case as the same have been amended by the Term Extension Amendments.

-The Term Extension Amendments amended the Project Two Power Sales Contracts, the Project Three Power Sales Contracts and the power sales contracts for Project Four by providing that during the term extension period the output and services and costs of each Project will be allocated to each Participant based upon a percentage derived by dividing the total payments made by such Participant for debt service and capital costs pertaining to such Project during the entirety of the original term of such Participant's power sales contract related to such Project, adjusted to present value, divided by the total payments made by all Participants for debt service and capital costs pertaining to such Project, adjusted to such Project, also adjusted to present value (hereinafter referred to as "Billing Shares").
+On December 14, 2004, the Fulton County Superior Court, in a bond validation proceeding relating to certain Project One Senior Bonds, General Resolution Projects Senior Bonds, Project One Subordinated Bonds and General Resolution Projects Subordinated Bonds, entered a judgment validating and confirming, among other things, (a) all of the terms and provisions of each of the Term Extension Amendments and (b) each of the Project One power sales contracts and the Existing General Resolution Projects power sales contracts, in each such case as the same have been amended by the Term Extension Amendments.
+The Term Extension Amendments amended the Project Two Power Sales Contracts, the Project Three Power Sales Contracts and the power sales contracts for Project Four by providing that during the term extension period the output and services and costs of each Project will be allocated to each Participant based upon a percentage derived by dividing the total payments made by such Participant for debt service and capital costs pertaining to such Project during the entirety of the original term of such Participant's power sales contract related to such Project, adjusted to present value, divided by the total payments made by all Participants for debt service and capital costs pertaining to such Project, adjusted to present value, divided by the total payments made by all Participants for debt service and capital costs pertaining to such Project during the entirety of the original term of their power sales contracts related to such Project, also adjusted to present value (hereinafter referred to as "Billing Shares").
 The formula for determining the Participant's respective Project Two and Project Three Obligation Shares is not affected by the foregoing.
 See "THE PARTICIPANTS - Obligation Shares of the Participants - Existing General Resolution Projects" herein.
 Additionally, the Term Extension Amendments amended the schedule of Project Four Obligation Shares, effective as of November 16, 2033, so that such Obligation Shares shall be equal to the Participants' respective Project Four Billing Shares.